blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - 1969: Space Race
 - Vietnam War
 	- Vietnam was a French colony, and some of it was invaded by Japan during World War II
-	- North Vietnam + USSR vs South Vietnam + US
+	- North Vietnam + China + USSR + communist allies vs South Vietnam + US + anti-communist allies
 	- US joined the war because it was afraid of the spread of communism
+	- US believed that if one country became communist, all neighbouring countries would become communist
+	- believed that if South Vietnam fell to communism, so would the surrounding countries of Indonesia, Thailand, Burma, Malaysia, Laos, and Cambodia.
 - 1973: Paris Peace Accords
 - 1975: Communist North Vietnam gains control of South Vietnam
 - 1976: Socialist Republic of Vietnam forms